 When Galerius became emperor in 305, Constantius Chlorus formally requested that his son be allowed to join him.
-Galerius outwardly consented, but connived to make it impossible for Constantine to leave.
+Galerius outwardly consented but connived to make it impossible for Constantine to leave.
 Thus Constantine's decision to escape and embark on the longest continuous horseback ride recorded in the ancient world--more than sixteen hundred miles across Europe to the northeast coast of France.
-His biographer, Lactantius, comments that this was typical of Constantine's intelligence, ambition and decisiveness.
+His biographer, Lactantius, comments that this was typical of Constantine's intelligence, ambition, and decisiveness.
 He engineered his flight on the very night before he was to be hauled before Galerius to become a more explicit kind of prisoner.
-When Galerius awoke at noon the next day, and learned that Constantine was long gone, he burst into tears.
+When Galerius awoke at noon the next day and learned that Constantine was long gone, he burst into tears.

 Conquest of the Empire

-The eastern emperor had reason for fear.
+The eastern emperor had a reason for fear.
 When Constantius Chlorus died, Constantine knew he must act quickly.
-He must seize power over the entire empire, East and West, or perish ignominiously like so many of the pathetic series of soldier-emperors who preceded him.
+He must seize power over the entire empire, East and West, or perish ignominiously like so many of the pathetic series of soldier emperors who preceded him.
 He faced stiff opposition from six other claimants for the imperial throne, each fully aware that he could rule safely only by destroying the other five.

 The most formidable was Maxentius, ensconced in the city of Rome and stoutly supported by its Senate.
 Maxentius's standing troops and cavalry outnumbered Constantine's forces by nearly two to one.
 Moreover, the city was fortified by a twenty-foot, twelve-mile wall, built against possible barbarian attacks.
-Then, while marching on Rome, something happened to Constantine, something so vital, so shattering, that it would fundamentally change him, the world and even Christianity.
+Then, while marching on Rome, something happened to Constantine, something so vital, so shattering, that it would fundamentally change him, the world, and even Christianity.
 Eusebius, another biographer and a man who knew Constantine well, tells it this way:

 Constantine called on God with earnest prayer and supplications that he would reveal to him who he was, and stretch forth his right hand to help him in his present difficulties.
-And while he was thus praying with fervent entreaty, a most marvelous sign appeared to him from heaven...He said that about noon, when the day was already beginning to decline, he saw with his own eyes the trophy of a cross of light in the heavens, above the sun, and bearing the inscription, 'Conquer by this.'
-At this sight, he himself was struck with amazement, and his whole army also, which followed him on this expedition, and witnessed the miracle.
-And while he continued to ponder and reason on its meaning, night suddenly came on; then in his sleep the Christ of God appeared to him with the same sign which he had seen in the heavens, and commanded him to make a likeness of that sign which he had seen in the heavens, and to use it as a safeguard in all engagements with his enemies.
+And while he was thus praying with fervent entreaty, a most marvelous sign appeared to him from heaven...He said that about noon when the day was already beginning to decline, he saw with his own eyes the trophy of a cross of light in the heavens, above the sun, and bearing the inscription, 'Conquer by this.'
+At this vision, he himself was struck with amazement, and his whole army also, which followed him on this expedition, and witnessed the miracle.
+And while he continued to ponder and reason on its meaning, night suddenly came on; then in his sleep, the Christ of God appeared to him with the same sign which he had seen in the heavens and commanded him to make a likeness of that sign which he had seen in the heavens and to use it as a safeguard in all engagements with his enemies.

 In This Sign Conquer